NVIDIA/NeMo/README.rst

       git clone https://github.com/NVIDIA/NeMo.git
       pip install ./NeMo/requirements/win/

-  Note: The triton placeholder installed does nothing and is only included to satisfy package dependencies without actual functionality.
+  Note: In the code above, we installed a placeholder for Triton without implementing its actual functionality.

 - If not installed already, download and install Visual Studio build tools `from official website <https://visualstudio.microsoft.com/en/visual-cpp-build-tools/>`_.
   - Or use the following command: